Juvenile Detention Facilities

 You must check in at the Administration Entrance prior to going to the units for your visit.

-East Mesa Facility - Additionally, EMJDF offers Skype visitation.
+East Mesa Juvenile Detention Facility (EMJDF) - is located in East Otay Mesa, north of Brown Field.
+It has a Board of Corrections maximum capacity of 290.
+EMJDF opened for operation in June 2004.
+Additionally, EMJDF offers Skype visitation.
 The purpose of Skype tele-visit is to allow youth the opportunity to visit with their parent/guardian/other approved visitor who is unable to come to EMJDF for a face-to-face visit.
 Only visitors who are on the “approved visitor” list, which has been updated by the assigned probation officer, are permitted to have a Skype visit.
 Skype tele-visitation is available for all youth detained at EMJDF.
 Skype tele-visitation is held Monday through Friday from 3:30pm to 8:00pm (the last Skype tele-visit will be scheduled at 7:30pm and will end by 8:00pm when the visiting center closes).
 Each Skype tele-visit is 30 minutes.

 To schedule a Skype tele-visit for EMJDF, youth can request a visit from any officer.
 The officer will provide the Skype scheduler with the youth’s name and unit.
 The Skype Scheduler will contact the parent/legal guardian/approved visitor to set up a tele-visit.
 The interested visitor(s) can also contact the Skype Schedulers directly at (619) 671-4466 to schedule a Skype visitation appointment.

-Following are some regulations regarding visiting at Kearny Mesa Juvenile Detention Facility (KMJDF) and East Mesa Juvenile Detention Facility (EMJDF):
+- A few of the regulations regarding visiting at Kearny Mesa Juvenile Detention Facility (KMJDF) and East Mesa Juvenile Detention Facility (EMJDF)

 - Parents, legal guardians, and others who are pre-approved by their assigned Probation Officer are permitted to visit.
 You must bring a valid photo I.D.